russdanner/plugin-engine-sitemapgenerator/README.md

-# Google XML Sitemap Plugin for CrafterCMS
+# XML Sitemap Generator Plugin for CrafterCMS

 Add an XML sitemap to your website for better SEO